shubhamsb22/BiddingApplication/README.md

         java -jar target/biddingapplication-0.0.1-SNAPSHOT.jar server config.yml

+* To Run the Application locally, you must install redis 3.0 + and start the redis server.
+All the necessary files are included in Redis Folder.
+More details can be found on the pages [Windows] (https://github.com/microsoftarchive/redis/releases) [Linux](https://redis.io/download)

+* To run the Application using Docker, please run the following commands:

+        docker build .
+        docker run -it <image_name/image_id>

+image name/id is returned by bocker build.
+Custom redis installation is not required when you run the application using docker.

 * To test the Create Campaign API, please use the following commands:

         curl --include \